induna-crewneck/Raspberry-UpCheck/README.md

 If you want to create your own version of the script, further down on this page are the code snippets used, so you can mix and match.

+This guide and the code used assumes you're doing this as root user.
+Mileage may vary using another user, code may need to be changed and sudo may have to be used.

 ## Dependencies
 * python
 * git (if you want to pull directly)